akansha-02/MeetMind/README.md

 # MeetMind - AI-Powered Meeting Assistant

-A full-stack web application for AI-powered meeting assistance using the MERN stack, with real-time transcription and intelligent meeting summaries powered by modern speech-to-text and language models.
+A full-stack web application for AI-powered meeting assistance using the MERN stack, with real-time transcription, intelligent meeting summaries and monthly knowledge base views powered by modern speech-to-text and language models.

 ## Features

 - 🎙️ **Real-time Transcription**: Transcribe meetings in real-time using Deepgram.
 - 📝 **AI-Powered Summaries**: Automatically generate concise summaries and meeting minutes.
 - 📚 **Knowledge Base**: Store past meetings in MongoDB Atlas and search them using Atlas Vector Search for semantic recall.
+- 📅 **Monthly View**: Showing all meetings from a selected month with detailed analytics.
 - 🌍 **Multi-language Support**: Support multi-language transcription and cultural context adaptation.

 ## Technology Stack